 Pickers and grinners: When it comes to the matter of jam etiquette, then, there are those guidelines that apply to the musicians (pickers) and those that apply to the listeners (grinners).
 And each are there to help with the goal of jamming, in the first place.

 Primary goal of a bluegrass jam

 Given what a bluegrass jam is in the first place, it’s easy to see that the primary goal is having fun making music together.
 It’s an opportunity for musicians to play together.
 Simple as that.

 The reason for jam etiquette, rules, guidelines, whatever

 And the reason for any sort of etiquette, guidelines, or rules for behavior in a jam, is to make it easier for that goal to be achieved.
 Simple as that.
 Some of them apply primarily to the jammers (pickers), the musicians singing and playing, while others apply to those listening (grinners).
 They all have to do with achieving the goal of jamming: Having fun playing and singing bluegrass music.

-If a group of musicians, some who may know each other and some who may not, come together to jam, and if they have some idea in advance about what’s expected, they can get down to the business of playing together without preliminary discussion, or negotiation about how they should proceed.
+If a group of musicians, some who may know each other and some who may not, and some of whom may have different levels of musical ability, come together to jam, and if they have some idea in advance about what’s expected, they can get down to the business of playing together without preliminary discussion, or negotiation about how they should proceed.
 And that makes it an easier, more enjoyable experience.